-Accounts payables caption above diminished mainly due to the strict control of the accounts payable amounts due to affiliates totaling €20.2 Mio (2014: €53.6 Mio).
+Other liabilities caption increased mainly due to the third party accounts payable amounts, since the amounts due to affiliates have contributed only with a slight increase, totaling €27.4 Mio compared to prior year (2015: €20.2 Mio).

 19. Provisions